-The International Baccalaureate (IB) Diploma occupies a distinctive position within the global secondary education landscape, yet applicants and their families frequently encounter confusion when attempting to benchmark IB scores against alternative qualifications such as GCE A-Levels or AP (Advanced Placement) examinations.
-This confusion is compounded by the IB's unique 45-point maximum scoring framework, internal assessment weighting, and the holistic nature of the Diploma Programme itself.
-Understanding how an IB score translates into university admissions equivalence across different qualification systems represents a critical piece of strategic knowledge for any candidate pursuing international higher education.
-This article analyses the IB scoring architecture, draws systematic comparisons with A-Level and AP frameworks, and provides an evidence-based preparation strategy for candidates seeking to maximise their comparative standing.
+The International Baccalaureate (IB) Diploma occupies a distinctive position within the global secondary education landscape, yet applicants and their families frequently encounter confusion when attempting to interpret the meaning of specific scores, point allocations, and the holistic profile generated by the Diploma Programme.
+This confusion is compounded by the IB's unique 45-point maximum scoring framework, internal assessment weighting, and the comprehensive nature of the curriculum itself.
+Understanding how an IB score translates into university admissions decisions represents a critical piece of strategic knowledge for any candidate pursuing international higher education.
+This article analyses the IB scoring architecture, explains the role of each component within the Diploma, and provides an evidence-based preparation strategy for candidates seeking to maximise their standing in competitive admissions contexts.

 The International Baccalaureate scoring architecture explained

-The IB Diploma employs a sophisticated multi-layered assessment model that differs substantially from the single-examination approach used in many other secondary qualifications.
+The IB Diploma employs a sophisticated multi-layered assessment model that integrates external examinations, internal assessment, and core requirements into a single composite score.
 Each candidate registered for the full Diploma Programme undertakes assessment across six subject groups, with each subject awarded a mark on a scale of 1 to 7.
 Additionally, candidates complete three mandatory core requirements—the Extended Essay, Theory of Knowledge, and Creativity, Activity, Service—each contributing up to 3 additional points to the overall total.
 This produces a maximum attainable score of 45 points, comprising 42 points from the six subjects and 3 points from the core components.

 Candidates who accumulate 24 or more total points, with a minimum of 12 points in Higher Level subjects and no failing conditions, are awarded the IB Diploma.
 A failing condition may arise, for instance, from scoring 1 in any subject, earning fewer than 4 points across Higher Level subjects, or failing to complete the core requirements.
 However, the minimum threshold for the Diploma represents only a baseline; competitive university programmes, particularly at elite institutions, typically require substantially higher aggregates.